What should you wear? What questions will you be asked? What questions should you ask? We’ll help you prepared and stand out during an interview.

 What skills do you bring?
 No matter your field of study, it’s important to speak their language and demonstrate how your academic experiences translate to workplace performance.

-Good news—you’ve likely already started to develop important skills that employers seek through your academic and extracurricular activities.
+Good news—you’ve likely already started to develop important soft skills that employers seek through your academic and extracurricular activities.

 Shine like a star when you answer those experience questions.